 If you would like some additional natural decorations beyond just a tree, check out these gorgeous ideas from It All Started With Paint.

 If you are not a fan of pine needles or decorations taking over all of your shelves then decorating places that won’t be in the way at all are a great idea.
-Something like decorating your railings is a great way to spread Christmas cheer while keep clutter off your floors and furniture.
+Something like decorating your railings is a great way to spread Christmas cheer while keeping clutter off your floors and furniture.

 The pinecones above might even be a great option.